dfinity/ic/rs/boundary_node/certificate_issuance/README.md

 set up by the user and will then request a certificate.

 The `certificate-issuer` service runs on all boundary nodes.
-It has a public endpoint that allows users to register a custom domain and check the status of the registration request.
+It has a public endpoint that allows users to register a custom domain, check the status of the registration request, update an existing registration and remove a registration.
 Whenever the service receives a new request, it first checks that the DNS entries of the domain have been properly configured:

 1. The traffic is redirected to the boundary nodes using a `CNAME` to the boundary nodes' application domain (e.g., ic0.app).